opentaps/open-climate-investing/book/Analyzing-Investments.md

 So we and other investors and traders usedvery complex models called "Option Adjusted Spread" or OAS models to evaluate them.
 These models projected interest rates and then repayment rates of the mortgages for 30 years under thousands of different scenarios, then aggregated the scenarios to come up with values for securities in the present day.
 The OAS models were calibrated to the market prices of treasury or interest rate swap rates and options, so that they, in effect, valued the mortgage backed securities against them.
 This also allowed mortgages to be hedged with treasuries, swaps, and options, which is what mortgage hedge funds in fact did.
 But since these OAS models all relied on models of prepayments based on historical analysis of the data, in effect these funds were making bets on the correctness of their prepayment models.

-Then the markets moved in ways even these complex models couldn't predict: Rates fell a lot more than expected, and actual mortage repayment rates were far higher than any models predicted.
+Then the markets moved in ways even these complex models couldn't predict: Rates fell a lot more than expected, and actual mortgage repayment rates were far higher than any models predicted.
 As a result, the OAS models came up with results that nobody believed.
 They were no longer useful for hedging or valuing securities.
 Whoever still used them was in effect flying blind.

 So one day, I thought "What if we ran the models backwards?"
 This is commonly done when there is no fundamental model to evaluate an investment with.
 Instead of plugging in parameters to calculate the price of, say, an option, you could plug in an option's market price to calculate the volatility that would get you that price.
 This is called "implied volatility" and is actually how options of all sorts are traded.
-Traderes use it trade different options versus each other, and they also compare their own views of market volatility with what the market is thinking.
+Traders use it trade different options versus each other, and they also compare their own views of market volatility with what the market is thinking.

 Along those lines, I came up with an implied prepayment model where I could put in the prices of securities and come up with a prepayment model that would fit those prices.
 Then, I thought, I could compare that model with my own beliefs about future prepayments.
 I could also use it to trade or hedge one group of securities with another.
 I didn't actually get to use it much, but I did get a paper published (Yay!), and now I see that paper even got cited by other papers (Woohoo!)